Table of Contents

 Stimulation of the vasoconstrictor area of the brain causes an excitatory signal to be sent to the sympathetic nerves, while the brain stem simultaneously sends impulses to the abdominal skeletal muscles of the body.
 The basal tone of the abdominal muscles increases, which causes compression of the veins.
 This increases venous return to the heart, providing more blood to be pumped by the ventricles.

 Central nervous system ischemic response

-The response may last for as long as 10 minutes and the rise in arterial pressure can be as high as 250 mmHg.
-The highest degree of response is produced when the arterial pressure falls to 20 mmHg.
-The central nervous system ischemic response is therefore sometimes called the ‘last ditch stand’.
+Sympathetic excitation causes full occlusion of the peripheral arterioles that may last for as long as 10 minutes with a concomitant rise in arterial pressure as high as 250 mm Hg.
+The highest degree of response is produced when the arterial pressure falls to 20 mm Hg.
+Accordingly, the central nervous system ischemic response is sometimes called the ‘last-ditch stand’.

 Ambulatory Blood Pressure Monitoring